 He survived the disaster, three weeks later, with the liner within sight of the coast of southern Ireland and only hours away from her home port and was able to get away from the sinking ship in Lifeboat No. 13.
 His survival was described in part by Trimmer John Davies from Blundellsands, near Liverpool in a report published in southern Irish newspaper

 The Cork Examiner, not long after the sinking :-

 Davis said he got into a boat which would hold 50, and he and Wm.
 Colwell, a day man, helped to pick up several from the sea.
-To his knowledge, five boats were lowered, and they should hold about 50 each, but the one in which he was, when a census was taken, had 64 survivors in it, 14 of them being children."
+To his knowledge, five boats were lowered, and they should hold about 50 each, but the one in which he was, when a census was taken, had 64 survivors in it, 14 of them being children.

 Flying Fish and landed at Queenstown itself.

-In 1937 William Colwell died in Liverpool, aged 47 years.
+On the 29th April 1937, William Colwell died in Liverpool, aged 47 years.

 Register of Births, Marriages and Deaths, 1891 Census of England & Wales, 1901 Census of England & Wales, 1911 Census of England & Wales, Cork Examiner, Cunard Records, Commonwealth War Graves Commission, PRO BT 100/345, Graham Maddocks, Geoff Whitfield, Lawrence Evans, Michael Poirier, Jim Kalafus, Cliff Barry, Paul Latimer, Norman Gray.

 Copyright © Peter Kelly